Hayabusa Gen III

 Suzuki Twin Swirl Combustion Chamber (TSCC)

-Suzuki’s newest TSCC design promotes faster and more efficient burning of the fuel air mixture.
+Changes to the design of the Twin Swirl Combustion Chamber (TSCC) promote faster and more efficient burning of the fuel-air mixture.
 It employs a four valve design with each pair of intake and exhaust valves positioned in adjoining semi hemispherical depressions.
 During the intake stroke, these depressions channel the incoming air fuel mixture into two controlled high speed swirls.
 Squish areas in the front and back of the chamber accelerate the speed of the swirls, igniting the mixture more quickly and effectively.
 After closely examining and analysing the flow of air as it entered the chamber to further leverage the inherent strengths of the TSCC design, the combustion chamber around the intake valve was machined further on the new Hayabusa engine.
 This expands the valve curtain area and improves the flow coefficient by 5% as the valve begins to open and reaches 5mm in lift height.
 As a result, this change increases combustion efficiency and helps satisfy Euro 5 emissions standards.

 Chassis